telerik/maui-docs/controls/calendar/templates.md

 ## Template Selectors

-You can easy apply a template selector the calendar templates as they are of type `DataTemplate`.
+You can apply a template selector the calendar templates as they are of type `DataTemplate`.

-The following example demonstrates a DayTemplate that uses a Template Selector.
+The following example demonstrates a `DayTemplate` that uses a Template Selector.

 <snippet id='calendar-templates-templateselector-usage'/>